rapid7/metasploit-framework/documentation/modules/auxiliary/scanner/ftp/ftp_version.md

 ### Install ftp server on Kali Linux:

 1.  ```apt-get install vsftpd```
-2. Allow local users to log in and to allow ftp uploads by editing file /etc/vsftpd.conf uncommenting the following:
+2. Allow local users to log in and to allow ftp uploads by editing file `/etc/vsftpd.conf` uncommenting the following:
 	```
 	local_enable=YES
 	write_enable=YES
 	chroot_list_enable=YES
 	chroot_list_file=/etc/vsftpd.chroot_list
 	```
-3. **IMPORTANT:** For allowing anonymous access set ```anonymous_enable=YES```
-4. Create the file /etc/vsftpd.chroot_list and add the local users you want allow to connect to FTP server.
+3. Create the file `/etc/vsftpd.chroot_list` and add the local users you want allow to connect to FTP server.
 Start service and test connections:
 5. ```service vsftpd start```

 ### Installing FTP for IIS 7.5 in Windows: